Prowlcorp/Pokemon-Showdown-Vprowl-Client/website/pages/faq.md

 ### Why does this Pokemon show as "illegal" in the Teambuilder?

 It may be a Pokemon's alternate forme impossible to start a battle with.
 An example is Meloetta-Pirouette; you must use its standard forme (Meloetta-Aria) and execute the move Relic Song in battle.
-The Pokemon could also be a CAP Pokemon, one made by Smogon's Create-A-Pokemon Project.
-You can type `/cap` or join the [CAP](https://psim.us/cap) room on PS! to learn more about those.

 ### Why can't I use my Shiny Legendary Pokemon?